GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-06-29 18:55:00 IST
+This content is dynamically generated in Indian Time (IST): 2024-06-29 19:05:39 IST

 Current Weather in Coimbatore:
 Temperature: 27.88 °C
-Condition: few clouds
+Condition: mist